 Working Capital = Current Assets – Current Liabilities

-The quick ratio is the same as the current ratio but with certain items within the current assets being excluded during the measurement.
+The quick ratio or cash ratio is the same as the current ratio but with certain items within the current assets being excluded during the measurement.

 Also, a low liquidity ratio does not necessarily mean that Altria’s financial health is at risk and the company will immediately go into bankruptcy.